Skip to Content

 Capital Markets

-• SCG Packaging (SGCP) on the offering of 1,127,550,000 shares, as a combination of the Reg S and Rules 114A international offering of 137,344,388 shares to investors outside the United States and Thailand, and domestic offering of 990,205,612 shares to investors in Thailand, which includes up to 171,955,500 Shares being offered to certain of Issuer’s existing shareholders and to certain eligible shareholders of The Siam Cement Group Public Company Limited on a pre-emptive basis.
+• SCG Packaging (“SGCP”) on its initial public offering (IPO) of 1,127,550,000 shares to raise US$1,5 billion, as a combination of the Reg-S and Rules 114A international offering of 137,344,388 shares to investors outside the United States and Thailand, and domestic offering of 990,205,612 shares to investors in Thailand, which includes up to 171,955,500 shares being offered to certain of Issuer’s existing shareholders and to certain eligible shareholders of The Siam Cement Group Public Company Limited on a pre-emptive basis.

 • KKR (and other investors) on the US$650 million investment of the consortium led by it to acquire minority shares of Vinhomes JSC in 2020.
 This deal was awarded as best deal of the year for frontier markets by Finance Asia Achievement Awards 2020.